 The holidays are a time for gathering together with friends and family.
 But when all those visiting friends and relatives are staying at your house, how do you keep them entertained?

 Here’s a list of fun ideas to get out, be active and enjoy some quality Thunder Bay time with those you love the most.
 These activities are all family/beginner-friendly and in most cases, if equipment is required, rentals are available.

-Thunder Bay is considered the Mecca of Fat Biking.
+Thunder Bay is a destination for Fat Bike riders from across North America.
 Now is your chance to find out why for yourself.
 Fat Biking is a great family activity because anyone that can ride a bike can already enjoy Fat Biking – no additional skill required.

 Try Centennial Park or Loch Lomond (novice), Sleeping Giant Provincial Park (intermediate), or Shuniah Mines (advanced).
 Any groomed trail or packed path is perfect for riding

 Thunder Bay is home to two alpine ski areas and hundreds of kilometres of groomed nordic ski trails.

 Loch Lomond also features snowshoe (snowshoe rentals available) and fat bike trails.

 On the north side of the city you'll find Mount Baldy.
 Featuring 10 runs, Mount Baldy offers great skiing and snowboarding for both beginners and their more experienced friends.
 Rentals are available.

 Northwest Ontario is home to some of the best Cross-Country ski terrain in the world and the groomed trails in and around Thunder Bay are some of the best.
 Within city limits, visit Centennial Park for groomed trails (as well as great tobogganing).